 Ruth Aliav-Klüger (née Polisiuk) was born in Kiev, Ukraine (then under Tsarist Russian rule) on April 27, 1910.
 She was the youngest child in a family of eight.
 Her father, a horse trader, disappeared before she knew him.
-While she was visiting her grandmother and her mother’s sisters as a toddler, in a shtetl near Kamieniec Podolski (Ukraine), the battles of World War I reached their area.
+While she was visiting her grandmother and her mother’s sisters as a toddler, in a (Yiddish) Small-town Jewish community in Eastern Europe.shtetl near Kamieniec Podolski (Ukraine), the battles of World War I reached their area.
 The shtetl was occupied and Aliav-Klüger lost contact with her immediate family.
 The young child and her aunts were forced to leave their home and wander from place to place as refugees.
 While fleeing, the child witnessed brutal pogroms against Jews, which became deeply engraved in her memory.
-Seven years later, she was reunited with her mother, brother and sisters in Czernowitz (until 1918, under Austrian rule and later under Romania).
-There she attended elementary school and gimnazjum and became a member of the Ha-Shomer ha-Za’ir youth movement.
+Seven years later, she was reunited with her mother, brother, and sisters in Czernowitz (until 1918, under Austrian rule and later under Romania).
+There she attended elementary school and gimnazjum and became a member of the Zionist-socialist Ha-Shomer ha-Za’ir youth movement.
 After completing high school, she took up the study of law in Vienna, but left before taking the final examinations.

 In 1947 she returned to Palestine, but soon afterwards (in early 1948) embarked on another Mosad mission, this time to raise funds in South America.
 She was in the United States when the State of Israel was declared.
 During this period, she changed her last name to Aliav, an acronym for Aliyah Bet.

-In 1974 she was selected as Woman of the Year by the National Council Of Jewish Women in the United States in honor of the release of her book, The Last Escape, describing her activities with the Mosad le-Aliyah Bet between 1938 and 1941 (published originally in English and translated into Hebrew).
-In the wake of the book’s publication, she was invited to speak at numerous schools in Israel and the United States.
-Ruth Aliav-Klüger died on February 16, 1980 and was buried on Kibbutz Mishmar ha-Emek.
+In 1974 she was selected as Woman of the Year by the National Council of Jewish Women in the United States in honor of the release of her book, The Last Escape, describing her activities with the Mosad le-Aliyah Bet between 1938 and 1941 (published originally in English and translated into Hebrew).
+In the wake of the book’s publication, she was invited to speak at numerous schools in Israel and the United States, and she also published a second memoir in 1978 entitled The Secret Ship.
+Aliav-Klüger died on February 16, 1980, and was buried on Kibbutz Mishmar ha-Emek.

-Aliav, Ruth, and Peggy Mann.
+with Mann, Peggy.
 The Last Escape: The Launching of the Largest Secret Rescue Movement of all Time.
-New York: 1973; Idem.
-The Secret Ship.
-New York: 1978.
+New York: Doubleday, 1973.

 Haganah Archives, file 6164.